Jia-Wei-Liao/SVHN_Dataset_Detection/README.md

 To reproduce our submission, please do the following steps:
 1. Getting the code
 2. Install the package
-3. Download the dataset
+3. Download the dataset and weight
-4. Download pre-trained weight
-5. Inference
+4. Inference

 ## Results